The Rating data type is for assigning a ranking in a cell.

 Rating data types offer you multiple styles (like stars, thumbs up, and hearts) and a max range between 1 and 10.

-Use the Rating data type to grade candidates in your candidate tracking spreadsheet , to judge mockups of your app in development , or visually indicate how expensive products will be rated in your retail management spreadsheet .
-In some cases, the Icon set data type may be an alternative to Ratings, with options for RYG colored balls, Harvey balls, slate arrows at different rotations, pain scale faces, and more.
+Use the Rating data type to grade candidates in your candidate tracking spreadsheet with stars , to judge mockups of your app in development with thumbs ups , or visually indicate how expensive products will be rated in your retail management spreadsheet with dollar signs .

 Like other data types, the Rating data type can have Strict enabled.
 Selecting the Strict checkbox for Rating cells will restrict users to input only ratings.
 Also, columns that have Strict enabled cannot have cells of different data types.

 With Strict enabled, your inputs will be limited to numerical values between 0 and your Max value and will be displayed with the specified Style.